wso2/integration-studio-examples/migration/mule/salesforce-data-retrieval/README.md

           <img width="50%" src="../../../docs/assets/images/migration-mule/salesforce-data-retrieval-flow-sequence.png">
     </p>

-11. Run the sample by right clicking on the **salesforce-data-retrive** project and selecting **Run as -> Run On Micro Integrator**.
+10. Run the sample by right clicking on the **salesforce-data-retrive** project and selecting **Run as -> Run On Micro Integrator**.

-12. Invok the create `salesforce-data-retrieval` API as shown below.
+11. Invoke the create `salesforce-data-retrieval` API as shown below.
-    Open your browser and hit `http://localhost:8290/listener/`.The form will be provided to you, containing following values:
+    Open your browser and hit *http://localhost:8290/listener/*.
+The form will be provided to you, containing following values:

     <p align="center">
       <img width="50%" src="../../../docs/assets/images/migration-mule/salesforce-data-retrive-from.png">